-Strawberry Peach Crumb Pie: Sweet and juicy strawberries and peaches are tossed in sugar and topped with a delicious brown sugar buttery crumb topping.
+This Strawberry Peach Crumb Pie is made with strawberries and peaches are tossed in sugar and topped with a delicious brown sugar buttery crumb topping.

 I have a love/hate relationship with pie.